dancesWithCycles/digitransit-setup/src/installation/step-by-step.rst

     https://github.com/HSLdevcom/digitransit-proxy/compare/master...transportkollektiv:master
     for all the location config you should remove.

-    Note that some endpoints need your configuration name in the url, eg ``/routing/v1/routers/hsl`` → ``/routing/v1/routers/ulm``.
+    Note that some endpoints need your configuration name in the URL, eg ``/routing/v1/routers/hsl`` → ``/routing/v1/routers/ulm``.

 6. Crafting kubernetes yaml